-Our baseline control variables, $\[mathcal{PACD}i\]$ and $\[mathcal{PACRNonObj}i\]$ , represent the percentages of firm i's historical PAC contributions given to Congressional Democrats or Congressional Republicans who upheld the legitimacy of the 2020 presidential election result.
-We interact these variables with $I(Post_t)$ , an indicator for year-quarter t being post-2020 (and after the Capitol Insurrection).
+Our baseline control variables, $\%PastPACD_i$ and $\%PastPACRNonObj_i$, represent the percentages of firm i's historical PAC contributions given to Congressional Democrats or Congressional Republicans who voted to uphold the legitimacy of the 2020 presidential election result.
+We interact these variables with $I(Post_t)$, an indicator for year-quarter t being post-2020 (and after the Capitol Insurrection).
+We also develop alternative measures of historical PAC contribution patterns to mirror range of measures used above for employees.

-In some robustness checks, we include additional control variables denoted by Xit.
+In a robustness check, we include additional control variables denoted by X{it}.
 These can include any corporate PAC pledges that firms in a CNN survey administered in the immediate aftermath of the attack on the U.S. Capitol on January 6th, 2021 (Hernandez & Yellin, 2021), and/or Twitter-based proxies for consumers' revealed preferences towards Democratic and Republican Non-Objector Members of Congress.
 Each of these control variables is also interacted with a post-Insurrection indicator.
+As discussed in the previous section on Data and Measurement, we demonstrate robustness of our main finding with respect to the addition of these covariates, but otherwise refrain from including them in our estimation.
+Corporate PAC pledges in the aftermath of the Insurrection were post-treatment with respect to employees' ideologies (Li & DiSalvo, 2023), and Twitter-based proxies for consumers' ideologies are potentially measured with significant errors and collinear with employees' ideologies.

-Finally, we have firm fixed effects $\alpha_i$ , which absorbs time-invariant measures of stakeholders or PACs' political leanings and any PAC pledges firms made at the beginning of 2021.
-Similarly, we include, $\tau{st}$ , a year-quarter t fixed effect for each 2-digit NAICS codes sector s, which absorbs all sector-specific common shocks such as shared market fluctuations or industry-wide propensities to engage in corporate political advocacy.
-Standard errors are clustered by firm.
+Finally, we have firm fixed effects α_i , which absorbs the time-invariant baseline rate of corporate PAC contributions to Republican Objectors for each firm i.
+Additionally, we include τ{st} , a year-quarter t fixed effect for each 2-digit NAICS codes sector s, which absorbs all sector-specific common shocks to corporate PAC contributions to Republican Objectors.
+Standard errors are clustered by firm throughout.

 Recall that H1 states that firms with stakeholders who are relatively more supportive of Democratic Members of Congress or Republican Members who did not feed into election denial would be more likely to withhold corporate PAC contributions from Republican Objectors following the Capitol Insurrection.
-Formally stated, H1 conjectures that $\beta_1 + \beta_2 > 0$ .
+Formally stated, H1 conjectures that $\beta_1 + \beta_2 > 0$.